-It isn’t possible in therapy or elsewhere, to ask a patient to give something up without something of value to replace it.
+It isn’t possible in therapy or elsewhere, to ask a client to give something up without something of value to replace it.
 The only way the child can accept the therapist’s accurate compassion as a substitute is by experiencing that the trade-off feels OK.
 In order to experience that feeling, the child has to accept deprivation of primal love and simultaneously experience positive compassion.
 How easy is that to engineer?
 Not!

 Probably (because things don’t always occur in the order expected) the first thing will be to get over the anger.
 Otherwise, doing without a substitute for primal love feels like being punished.
 Punishment or purposeful deprivation supported by the therapist will generate anger, which will need to heal the same way a temper tantrum heals.
 That is, hopefully, you get held (metaphorically in therapy) and prevented from doing harm until the rage abates and tears start.
 Or if you are self-punishing (for having anger and neediness) you have to give that up.
-Only then, without the distractions of rage and destructiveness or self-condemnation, can the patient experience having a need, not having it fulfilled, and being understood with compassion.
+Only then, without the distractions of rage and destructiveness or self-condemnation, can the client experience having a need, not having it fulfilled, and being understood with compassion.
 When those conditions are fulfilled, healing takes place.

 Not so fast.
 When rage and destructiveness are taken care of, there is still the barrier of shame about expressing or even having needs.
 As long as needs are not shared, they stay underground and acceptance can’t happen.
 So the therapy may have to overcome a lot of shame to allow needs to be felt and expressed out in the open.
-Then it is possible for the adult patient and therapist to help the child patient understand that some needs can’t be met, and to do so in a context of accurate empathy and compassion.
+Then it is possible for the adult client and therapist to help the child client understand that some needs can’t be met, and to do so in a context of accurate empathy and compassion.
 With that, the two necessary conditions are met and healing happens.

 Bottom line: Goal 1.
 Terminate destructive acting out.
 Goal 2.
 Recognize and manage need fulfillment by substitutes that prevents facing the pain of unfulfilled needs.
 Goal 3.
 Allow anger and/or shame and neediness to the surface and work with them.
 Goal 4.
 Find acceptance of therapist’s understanding and compassion as next best to having unmet needs fulfilled.